 In the real world you can actively influence your spiritual identity but not your physical one.
 Governments give you an ID.
 Your identity is bestowed upon you by nation-states.
 In the metaverse your mind, body and identity are three separate entities.
 You can actively choose all of them.
 You can choose who you want to be and how you want to look.
 Marvin says, "Pardon me for breathing, which I never do anyway so I don't know why I bother to say it.
 Oh God I'm so depressed."

 It hasn't really got very much to do with the multiverse but Elrond (now re-branded as MultiversX) is an interesting crypto ecosystem that uses adaptive sharding and secured proof-of-stake to make it both fast and secure.
-By the end of 2021 Elrond already had over 3000 validator nodes making it highly decentralised.
-It is capable of processing over 16000 transactions per second.
-Fees are .0001 EGLD per transaction.
-It has a circulating supply of 20 million and a maximum supply of 30 million.
+The associated xPortal app is user friendly and makes staking of $EGLD really easy.

 This Is Why The Multiverse Must Exist: